microsoft/Zen/README.md

 <a name="enums"></a>
 ## Enumerated values

-Zen models `enum` values as their backing type, which is an `int` by default unless specified by the user.
+Enums in C# are just structs that wrap some backing type.
+Zen will model enums like any other struct.
 For example, Zen will model the following enum as a byte:

 ```csharp
 public enum Origin : byte